PeteRager/hass_rs/README.md

 - fan.turn_on w/ percentage, fan.turn_off
 - climate.set_hvac_action, climate.set_temperature w/ temperature

+ If you need ither ones open an issue or better add it to the module_scripts.sh and open a pull request.

 # Setup and Usage

 You will need a linux shell, ability to edit scripts.
 Right now this is targeted for the power user.